schilkp/ws2812b_spi/README.md

 The DMA buffer has to be allocated by the user.

-To avoid the unnecessary usage of VLAs,a compile-time macro to calculate the required buffer length (`WS2812B_REQUIRED_BUFFER_LEN(...)`) is provided in addition to the function `ws2812b_required_buffer_len(...)`.
+To avoid the unnecessary usage of VLAs, a compile-time macro to calculate the required buffer length (`WS2812B_REQUIRED_BUFFER_LEN(...)`) is provided in addition to the function `ws2812b_required_buffer_len(...)`.